galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon tip %} Before starting, check to see if this tutorial will be useful for *your* work in Galaxy
 >
+> * This tutorial is for informaticians and researchers working in Galaxy, who develop their own scripts.
+> * It shows a quick way to bridge the gap between developing interactive environment scripts and installing real tools in Galaxy
+> * It is particularly useful for developers new to Galaxy from other scientific fields
 > * Non-programmer scientists using Galaxy *do not need this training*.
-> * Galaxy tool developers who already have the tools they need *do not need this training*
+> * Galaxy tool developers who already have the tools they need *do not need this training* {: .tip }
-> * This tutorial is for bioinformaticians and researchers working in Galaxy, who develop their own scripts.
-> * It shows a quick way to bridge the gap between developing interactive environment scripts and installing real tools in Galaxy
-> * It is particularly useful for developers new to Galaxy from other scientific fields {: .tip }